Managed Virtual Routers with pfSense Routing Control

 Static routing and policy-based routing

-Static routes are the foundation of many cloud designs.
+Static routes pin specific subnets to fixed gateways for predictable paths.
 Policy-based routing steers traffic over specific gateways based on source, destination, or service.
 It is especially useful in multi-uplink environments and staged migrations.

 Segmentation between VLANs and networks